Pedestrian struck by Metra train near Hanover Park station

-A pedestrian was struck by a Metra train Tuesday night on the Milwaukee District West line near northwest suburban Hanover Park.
+A pedestrian was struck and killed by a Metra train Tuesday night on the Milwaukee District West line near northwest suburban Hanover Park.

 The pedestrian was struck by train 2250 about 7:30 p.m. just west of the Hanover Park station at 1975 W. Lake St., according to a spokeswoman for Metra.